graphql-java-generator/graphql-maven-plugin-project/README.md

 * In __client mode__ : graphql-java-generator generates an executor class for each query, mutation type and/or subscription type.
 These classes contain the methods to call the queries, mutations and subscriptions.
 That is: __to call the GraphQL server, you just call the relevant method__.
 In client mode, the plugin generates:
     * The __POJOs__ from the GraphQL schema.
 That is: one class, interface or enum for each item in the provided GraphQL schema file(s)
     * The __utility classes__ that allows you to execute queries, mutations and subscriptions, and to retrieve their result (including the GraphQL response's _extensions field)
+    * Support blocking and (since 2.3) reactive (Mono, Flux) queries
     * The support for the full GraphQL specification (relay cursors, subscription, custom scalars, fragment, directive, GraphQL variables, GraphQL alias...).
     * The capability to use __bind parameters__ within your queries, mutations and subscriptions, in an easier way than the GraphQL variables
+    * It is based on Spring framework, and since 2.0 on __spring-graphql__.
+It still can be used with non-spring apps, as explained in the project's wiki.
-    * It can be used within a __spring boot app__, or in non-spring apps.
-When using as a spring boot app, each Spring component can be overridden.
+    * When used in a spring boot app, each Spring component can be overridden.
 This allows fine tuning, like connecting to __OAuth__ server, changing the _WebClient_, and much more
     * Since 1.17, it is possible to execute GraphQL request by just creating a Java interface, no code at all: __GraphQL Repositories__ work almost like Spring Data Repositories.
 More information [in the wiki](https://github.com/graphql-java-generator/graphql-maven-plugin-project/wiki/client_graphql_repository)
 * In __server mode__ : graphql-java-generator generates an almost ready to start GraphQL server.
 The developer has only to develop the access to the data.
 That is :
     * The generated code can be packaged either in a __jar__ (starting as a Java application) or a __war__ (starting in a Java container like tomcat or jetty).